Traditional 403(b) or Roth IRA?

 As with 401(k) plans, you’ll get hit with a 10-percent excise tax if you take money out before turning 59-1/2.
 However, there are exceptions, such as leaving your job when you’re 55 or older or becoming disabled.

 Overall, the downsides of a 403(b) aren’t very significant for most employees.
-It’s still a great way to save for retirement with a few additional nuanced differences.
+It’s still a great way to save for retirement, with a few additional nuances.

 Comparing a Traditional 403(b) and a Roth IRA

 Even if you have a 403b, you can still contribute to an IRA or Roth IRA on your own (subject to annual contribution limits).
-We recommend setting up a Roth IRA even if you don’t need one right now because this starts the clock for one of the 5-year rules.
+We recommend setting up a Roth IRA, even if you don’t need one right now, because it starts the clock on one of the 5-year rules.

 Tax Payment